kyteware/headaches/README.md

 # Headaches (WIP)
 A classical minimalist Brainfuck interpreter.

-I've always wanted to build an interpreter, no matter how basic.
-Brainfuck is an extremely simple language, composed of only six characters.
-Read more here <https://en.wikipedia.org/wiki/Brainfuck>.
+Building an interpreter has always been something I wanted to try.
+Brainfuck is an extremely simple language, composed of only eight characters.
+Read more about it here <https://en.wikipedia.org/wiki/Brainfuck>.